hicarrie/holbertonschool-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 - A new list must be created with each value equal to the value of the initial list, multipled by the index in the list
 - Print both the initial list and the new list

+**102-concat.js:** a script that concats 2 files
+- The first argument is the file path of the first source file
+- The second argument is the file path of the second source file
+- The third argument is the file path of the destination

 ## Author
 *Carrie Ybay* - [Twitter](http://twitter.com/hicarrie_)